Understanding Treatments: Chemical Peels vs. Laser Resurfacing

 A 2018 study in Dermatologic Surgery showed that glycolic acid peels effectively treated fine lines, acne, and pigmentation with few side effects.

-RF therapy was supported in a 2021 Lasers in Surgery and Medicine study for improving skin laxity in ageing skin.
+RF therapy was supported in a 2021 Lasers in Surgery and Medicine study for improving skin laxity in aging skin.

 Pricing Comparison